 Making data-driven decisions should be etched into your DNA.

-Because data doesn’t lie and users opinions matter.
+Because data doesn’t lie and user opinions matter.
 If you can see how users are interacting with your site and literally ask them why they’re doing what they’re doing, you’ll be able to build something that people really want - not what you think they want.

 When the Hotjar team discussed how we could share some practical ways to use Hotjar Recordings, we chose to reach out and survey our most active users to see how they’re using Hotjar Recordings in their businesses.